 Beyond this, as mentioned, there are also cases of internal assurance.
 For example, collaborative engagement involving working with managers to develop new products which are appropriate for our clients' needs.
 These have involved sustainable versions of existing funds which we rate highly.
-For example, a semi-liquid fund targeting science-based decarbonisation pathways, alongside broader sustainability credentials through positive exposure to sustainable bonds.
+For example, a semiliquid fund targeting science-based decarbonisation pathways, alongside broader sustainability credentials through positive exposure to sustainable bonds, and resource efficient equity index funds.